himadree-chaudhury/himadree-chaudhury/README.md

 ## 🙋‍♂️ About Me

-- 👨‍🎓 I’m currently working on Chittagong University of Engineering and Technology As a Student
+- 👨‍🎓 I’m currently studying on Chittagong University of Engineering and Technology
 - 🏫 I’m currently learning Javascript
-- 🔎 I’m looking to collaborate on Google
+- 🔎 I’m looking to work on Google
 - ❓  Ask me about Web Development & Requirements Analysis <br />
 <br />